lampAddict/solproseed/README.md

 solproseed
 ==========

-Mobile web app with admin interface designed for easing seed sale procedures.
+Web app with admin interface designed for easing seed sale procedures.
 A Symfony project created on September 18, 2017, 8:57 am.